Video game producer: History

-The earliest documented use of the term producer in games was by Trip Hawkins, who established the position when he founded Electronic Arts in 1982.
-Hawkins said in 1983:
+The earliest documented use of the term producer in games was by Trip Hawkins, who established the position when he founded Electronic Arts in 1982:

 Sierra On-Line's 1982 computer game Time Zone may be the first to list credits for "Producer" and "Executive Producer".
 As of late 1983 Electronic Arts had five producers: A product marketer and two others from Hawkins' former employer Apple ("good at working with engineering people"), one former IBM salesman and executive recruiter, and one product marketer from Automated Simulations; it popularized the use of the title in the industry.
 Hawkins' vision—influenced by his relationship with Jerry Moss—was that producers would manage artists and repertoire in the same way as in the music business, and Hawkins brought in record producers from A&M Records to help train those first producers.
 Activision made Brad Fregger their first producer in April 1983.

 Although the term is an industry standard today, it was dismissed as "imitation Hollywood" by many game executives and press members at the time.
 Over its entire history, the role of the video game producer has been defined in a wide range of ways by different companies and different teams, and there are a variety of positions within the industry referred to as producer.

 There are relatively few superstars of game production that parallel those in film, in part because top producers are usually employed by publishers who choose to play down publicizing their contributions.
 Unlike many of their counterparts in film or music, these producers do not run their own independent companies.